gabrielebrunini/NLP-project/README.md

 established benchmark in Relation Classification: the SemEVal2010 Task 8 dataset.

+For a complete project description, read <a href="https://github.com/gabrielebrunini/NLP-project/blob/main/Relation_Classification.pdf"></a>

 After training for 10 epochs:
 acc = 0.8653
 f1 = 0.8966g